-Ultimately, it is not the country itself, but rather the demand on the market and the business environment, that determines whether a startup can be successful.
-While the product demand is market driven, various criteria can be used to compare the business environment internationally: On the one hand, there is the Ease of Doing Business Index of the World Economic Forum, which compares countries according to different market entry and company operation related criteria on an annual basis.
-In Asia-pacific countries, Singapore has always ranked among the leaders over the past few years, followed by South Korea and Australia .
-On the other hand, surveys among business founders reveal perceptions on the startup environment in different countries.
-These surveys do not only give better insights into the working environment, but also show individual reasons for founding a startup.
-According to one of those surveys, only 28.9 percent of 2,000 entrepreneurs in India said that the reason for starting a business was the lack of alternatives in the labor market.
+Ultimately, it is not the country itself, but rather the demand on the market and the business environment, which determines whether a startup can be successful.
+While the product demand is market driven, various criteria can be used to compare the business environment internationally.
+The Ease of Doing Business Index by the World Bank Group compares countries annually according to criteria related to different market entries and company operations.
+In Asia Pacific countries, Singapore has always ranked highly of the ASEAN states.
+Furthermore, surveys among business founders have revealed perceptions on the startup environment in different countries.
+These surveys do not only give better insights into the working environment, but also show individual motivations for founding a startup.

 Despite the success of Asia Pacific, the region is still made up of lots of diverse economies, each country with different levels of progression.
 In this way, it takes some countries very little time to start a business, while business creation is time-consuming in others.
 However, the startup situation in the Asia Pacific region has been greatly impacted by the outbreak of the coronavirus.
 Many companies have reported job cuts and revenue losses due to the crisis which the outbreak has caused on the economy.
 If the startup industry is to recover from the effects of COVID-19, then it is likely the Asia Pacific region will emerge stronger in the startup industry, due to its increased digitization throughout recent years.